The earthquake occurred on January 12th, 2010, at 16.53 local time (21.53 GMT).

 A map to show the location of the epicentre of the earthquake

-As of Feb.
-12, an estimated three million people were affected by the quake; the Haitian Government reports that between 217,000 and 230,000 people had been identified as dead, an estimated 300,000 injured, and an estimated 1,000,000 homeless.
-The death toll is expected to rise.
+As of February 12th 2010, an estimated three million people were affected by the quake; the Haitian Government reports that between 217,000 and 230,000 people died, an estimated 300,000 were injured, and an estimated 1,000,000 were made homeless.
 They also estimated that 250,000 residences and 30,000 commercial buildings had collapsed or were severely damaged.

 Haiti is the poorest country in the Western Hemisphere

 Initially, aid had been piling up at the airport due to a lack of trucks and people to distribute it.
-Water and food have taken days to arrive and there is not enough to go around.
+Water and food have taken days to arrive, and there is not enough to go around.

 Rescue teams from around the world took up to 48 hours to arrive in Haiti due to the problems at the airport.
 As a result, local people have had to use their bare hands to try and dig people out of the rubble.

 There has been a severe shortage of doctors, and many people have died of injuries like broken limbs.